thycotic/privman-docs/install/agents/macOS/agent-inst-mac.md

 ### Directly

-The Bundled macOS Agent is a DMG + PKG file.
-You can use this Mac agent installer directly on individual endpoints for testing or production environments.
+You can use the macOS agent installer directly on individual endpoints for testing or production environments.

-To install the agent software on a single testing machine, follow these steps:
+To install the agent software on a single endpoint, follow these steps:

-1. Go to [Software Downloads - macOS Endpoints](../../sw-downloads.md#macos_endpoints) to download the Privilege Manager Mac Agent.
+1. Go to [Software Downloads - macOS Endpoints](../../sw-downloads.md#macos_endpoints) to download the Privilege Manager macOS Agent.
-1. Run the Bundled Mac Agent DMG + PKG Installer on the computer you want to manage.
+1. Mount the DMG and run the pkg installer on the computer you want to manage.
 1. During the setup process,
    1. enter the base URL and
    1. the Install Code when prompted.​

    ![Mac Agent Install Code field](../images/mac/install-code.png "Mac Agent Install Code field")

->**Note**: The bundled installer does require a restart in order to ensure the agent is ready to use.
+>**Note**: The installer does require a restart in order to ensure the agent is ready to use.

 #### Unsupported Version Messages

-If you attempt the to install the __SYSEX__ agent bundle on an unsupported OS version, the following message is displayed:
+If you attempt the to install the __SYSEX__ agent on an unsupported OS version, the following message is displayed:

 ![sysex error](../images/sysex-msg.png "Agent install message if SYSEX agent version is installed on unsupported OS version")

-If you attempt the to install the __KEXT__ agent bundle on an unsupported OS version, the following message is displayed:
+If you attempt the to install the __KEXT__ agent on an unsupported OS version, the following message is displayed:

 ![kext error](../images/kext-msg.png "Agent install message if KEXT agent version is installed on unsupported OS version")